Stuart Hall (racing driver): Sportscars

 Hall switched to sportscars in 2007, contesting the Le Mans Series in Rollcentre Racing's Pescarolo-Judd LMP1, though he raced the season finale in Brazil with the Creation Autosportif team.
 He finished fifth in the drivers' standings, and also finished fourth at the 24 Hours of Le Mans with Rollcentre.
 He drove for Creation in 2008, finishing seventh in the Le Mans Series and 11th at Le Mans.
 He joined Aston Martin Racing in 2009, contesting the 24 Hours, from which his car retired, and the final two rounds of the Le Mans Series.

 Hall made just a few British GT appearances in 2010–11, before signing to race the new Pescarolo 03 at the 2012 24 Hours of Le Mans.
 In 2013, Hall drove a Vantage V8 GTE for Aston Martin Racing in the LMGTE Am class of the FIA World Endurance Championship.
 He won it together with Jamie Campbell-Walter in 2013 but spent two further seasons in that car.

-In 2015 Hall was also runner up in the GTC class of the European Le Mans Series with AF Course in a Ferrari 458 GT3.
+In 2015 Hall was also runner up in the GTC class of the European Le Mans Series with AF Corse in a Ferrari 458 GT3.

-Between 2016 and 2018 Hall drove a Mercedes AMG GT GT3 for ROFGO Racing earning victory in the Silverstone 12hours during that period.
+Between 2016 and 2018 Hall drove a Mercedes AMG GT GT3 for ROFGO Racing earning victory in the Silverstone 12 hours during that period.

 Hall spent three seasons in the Blancpain Endurance Series between 2019 and 2021 with GPX Racing and Team WRT respectively.

 In 2022 Hall won the GT4 Class of the British Endurance Championship with MKH Racing.
 A team that he lends his name too.